-Cenacle comes from Latin and means “dining room.”
-And according to Christian Bible, this is where the Last Supper and other significant events took place.
+Cenacle comes from Latin, meaning dining room.
+According to Christian Bible, the Last Supper and other significant events occurred here.

 Mount Zion is located at the bottom of the map.
 And Room of the Last Supper is in square N5, marked as #14.